-There are several factors that lenders, like Cat Financial, review during the application process.
-The qualifications can be broken into two categories: The 5 Cs of credit analysis and the 5 Cs of documentation.
+If you're planning to obtain financing, there are several factors that lenders look for during the application process.
+You can break down the various qualifications into two verticals: The 5 Cs of credit analysis and the 5 Cs of documentation.

 These are five of the factors lenders review during the credit application process to help them make an informed decision about your firm's creditworthiness, and they include, but are not limited to: